standard-for-public-code/standard-for-public-code/README.md

 See [`index.md`](index.md) for an overview of all content.

 ## Help improve this standard

-The Foundation for Public Code is committed to maintaining and developing the Standard for Public Code at a level of quality that meets the standard itself.

 We are looking for people like you to [contribute](CONTRIBUTING.md) to this project by suggesting improvements and helping develop it. 😊
 Get started by reading our [contributors guide](CONTRIBUTING.md).